 - Time – The longer the contact time, the more time to chemically react.
 The process must be long enough to allow the chemistry to form a uniform coating

 - Temperature – Chemistries typically become more aggressive at elevated temperatures.

 - Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of coating.

 Types of Phosphate Lines

-Iron phosphate pretreatment is the most commonly for powder coating because it can be used with almost any material and has more environmentally friendly bi-products or sludge.
+Iron phosphate pretreatment is the most common pretreatment for powder coating because it can be used with almost any material and has more environmentally friendly by-products or sludge.
 This process is commonly used on steel materials.

 Chromium phosphate is most commonly used for aluminum alloy based parts.
 While this process is effective, like zinc phosphate, it uses heavy metals which need to be recovered for environmentally friendly disposal.

 Best Technology’s phosphating lines provide for excellent pretreatment of parts before post processing like powder coat paint.